 Religion is not in your face like I thought it would be.
 Iran is a religious country, and all women need to cover their heads with a hijab, but many people here don’t practice or believe in Islam, or any religion for that matter.

 Many people are surprisingly in tune in Tehran.
 They know their government is bullshit, and they don’t believe in the propaganda.

 There is a huge heroin/drug problem here.
 There is one park in south Tehran that is full of junkies.

-A student told me that the government is unable enforce all of the laws, because if they did, over half of the country would be in prison.
+A student told me that the government is unable to enforce all of the laws because if they did, over half of the country would be in prison.